Dr. Antoni Torres Martí, Spain.

 Dr. Pavel A. Nazarov, Russia.

 Bernat González i Llinares obtained a Ph.D. in the field of Experimental Neurosciences from the University of Bordeaux (France) and the University Medical Center Amsterdam (The Netherlands), as one of the “Twinning Cum Laude projects” of the ENC-Network.
 Then, he pursued a post-doc at the Interdisciplinary Institute for Neuroscience (France), where he investigated how neurons communicate, particularly the modulation of neurotransmitter release.
+He is currently affiliated with Nordic Innovators Malaga, Spain.
 Moreover, his research has ranged from axon guidance at the Instituto de Neurociencias de Alicante (Spain), to synaptic plasticity at Utrecht University (The Netherlands), and adult neurogenesis at Universitat de València (Spain).

 Dr. Kaneez Fatima Shad, Australia.